scottaohara/a11y_switch_web_component/README.md

 An example of switch controls (`role=switch`) built as a web component.

-I'm sure this could be better constructed, so PRs are welcome :)
+I'm sure this could be better, so PRs are welcome :)

 ## Available attributes